In recent years, the shift toward microservices architecture has gained significant importance in the software development industry.

-In recent years, the shift toward microservices architecture has gained significant importance in the software development industry.
 Microservices present several benefits compared to conventional monolithic applications, such as enhanced scalability, better isolation of faults, and quicker deployment cycles.
-Converting a monolithic application into a microservices-based architecture can be a complex undertaking, but the benefits are well worth the effort. Â

-What are Monolithic Applications?Â
+What are Microservices-based Applications?Â

-Microservices are an architectural style that structures an application as a collection of loosely coupled services.
-Each service is responsible for a specific business capability and can be developed, deployed, and scaled independently.
-The reason why a company should switch to a microservices based architecture is due to the immense benefits it offers, not to mention that monolithic apps are fast becoming outdated.
+The reason why a company should switch to a microservices based architecture is due to the immense benefits it offers, not to mention that monolithic apps are fast becoming outdated.Â

 -